Embedding calculus and smooth structures: Formally smooth manifolds

 \begin{remark}The choice of Riemannian metric on $M$ and $N$ is irrelevant; the space of Riemannian metrics on a smooth manifold is contractible and our constructions are continuous in the Riemannian metric in the sense that a path of Riemannian metrics gives rise to a homotopy of zigzags of maps between the left and right hand side.\end{remark}

 \begin{remark} Similar methods serve to establish a version of Theorem \ref{thm:independence} for manifolds $M$ and $N$ with common boundary $Z$. \end{remark}

 The theorem is an immediate consequence of the following result, which will follow easily from Proposition \ref{prop:euclidean embeddings}.
-Write $f \colon \mathbb{E}_n^\r\to \mathbb{E}_n^\s$ and $g \colon \mathbb{E}^\r_n\to \mathbb{E}_n^\f$ for the operad maps arising from the respective forgetful functors, and write $\Phi\coloneqq\mathbb{L}g_!f^*$ for the composite of the (automatically derived) restriction and derived induction functors pertaining to these maps (a concrete model for the latter is available via a functorial cofibrant replacement, for example).
+Write $f \colon \DDisk_n^\r\to \DDisk_n^\s$ and $g \colon \DDisk_n^r \to \DDisk_n^\f$ for the respective forgetful functors, and write $\Phi\coloneqq\mathbb{L}g_!f^*$ for the composite of the (automatically derived) restriction and derived induction functors pertaining to these maps (a concrete model for the latter is available via a functorial cofibrant replacement, for example).